blepore/AzureNotes/CreateOwnLaasoCluster.md

 # Assumptions:
-	all infrastructure resources (vnet, keyvaults, managed identities) reside in a ‘infra’ rg (designated in config file)
+	Subscription exists and users have access to resources within the subscription via VPN/Public-IP-enabled jumpbox All infrastructure resources (vnet, keyvaults, managed identities) reside in a ‘infra’ rg (designated in config file)

-# Prereq:
+# Prerequisites:
 	Add user as a Reader to our image gallery

+# Procedure
-Create geneva certificate
+## Create geneva certificate
 	From CloudShell ->

 	$Env = "dev0"